-2. The AEC stores each incoming raw event in the Event Archive.
+2. The AEC stores each incoming event in the event archive database.

-3. The AEC distributes each incoming raw event to the corresponding VNE.
+3. The AEC distributes each incoming event to the corresponding VNE.

 4. The VNE:

-–Defines the application type to use for the event type.
+–Defines the type of application to use for the event type.

 –Extracts additional information from the raw event.